 PyNeon#

-PyNeon is a lightweight Python package designed to streamline the processing and analysis of multimodal eye-tracking data from the Neon eye-tracking system (Pupil Labs GmbH).
+PyNeon is a lightweight Python package designed to streamline the processing and analysis of multimodal data from the Neon eye-tracking system (Pupil Labs GmbH).
 This community-driven effort provides a versatile set of tools to work with Neon’s rich data, including gaze, eye states, IMU, video, events, and more.

 Documentation for PyNeon is available at https://ncc-brain.github.io/PyNeon/ which includes detailed references for classes and functions, as well as step-by-step tutorials presented as Jupyter notebooks.